 Check for Hidden Ailments

 The shock of an accident could be enough to mask pain.
-Some injuries, like internal bleeding and concussions, aren’t apparent until hours after the crash.
+Some injuries, like internal bleeding and concussions, aren’t apparent right away.
 If you don’t seek medical attention, you may not be aware of your injuries.

 When you visit a car wreck doctor, they know how to identify latent injuries.
 They will give you a thorough exam and fight for your well-being, which should mean that you won’t have a sudden degradation in your health caused by an undiagnosed injury.